Carlie Bravo

 Carlie Bravo (born December 9) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW) and Ring of Honor (ROH) and is a member of Shane Taylor Promotions and its sub-group The Infantry.
-He is one-third of the reigning ROH World Six-Man Tag Team Champions.
+He is signed to All Elite Wrestling (AEW) and Ring of Honor (ROH) and is a member of Shane Taylor Promotions and its sub-group The Infantry, where he is a former one-time ROH World Six-Man Tag Team Champion.

 Early life

 Bravo was born Queens, New York on December 9 and raised in Spring Valley, New York.
 He would later move to Atlanta, Georgia to pursue his professional wrestling career.
 Bravo is a United States Marine Corps (USMC) veteran.

 Professional wrestling career

 Early career (2020–2021)

 After completing his military service, Bravo transitioned into professional wrestling and began training at the Nightmare Factory operated by Cody Rhodes and QT Marshall in 2020.
 Bravo made his official professional wrestling debut on August 1, 2020 for Pro South Wrestling losing a Beat The Clock Challenge to Tyler Cullprett.

 All Elite Wrestling / Ring of Honor (2021–present)

+Early beginnings (2021–2022)

 In February 2021, Bravo made his debut for All Elite Wrestling (AEW), teaming with Shawn Dean in a losing effort to Peter Avalon and Cezar Bononi on an episode of AEW Dark.
 Throughout 2021 and 2022, Bravo would team on and off with Dean on AEW Dark, failing to score a single win as a team.